martijnvermaat/wiggelen/doc/api.rst

 =============

-Note that all members of the :mod:`wiggelen.wiggle` module are also directly accessible through the package root.
+Note that all members of the :mod:`wiggelen.wiggle` module are also directly accessible through the :mod:`wiggelen` package root.

 wiggelen.wiggle